nauam/Courses/docs/administration/architecture-and-deployment/aws.md

 ### S3

-Create a folder in the S3 bucket to store logs called qwcontrolpro.
+Create a folder in the S3 bucket to store logs called rundeckpro.
 You will specify this folder name when the pro software is installed.

 Go into the AWS Management Console and open the Amazon S3 console at [https://console.aws.amazon.com/s3](https://console.aws.amazon.com/s3)